 As red and green are opposite to each other on the color wheel, they are not complementary colors in classic color theory.

-Complementary colors typically go well together, mix to make neutral colors and tend to neutralize each other to make a duller shade of each other.
+Complementary colors typically go well together, mix to make neutral colors, and tend to neutralize each other to make a duller shade of each other.

 As pink can be made from red, some pinks will have that effect with green and thus they can make neutral colors as I will show you below in my test.
+Here is also my video of mixing different pink acrylics with greens:

 Supplies for pink and green colors mixing:

-- Pink paints: Quinacridone rose, Pink, Light rose, Medium Magenta, Red + White (Winsor&Newton)
+• Pink paints: Quinacridone rose, Pink, Light rose, Medium Magenta, Red + White (Winsor&Newton)

-- Greens: Permanent green light, Phthalo green, Emerald green, Brilliant green, Blue + Yellow (Winsor&Newton).
+• Greens: Permanent green light, Phthalo green, Emerald green, Brilliant green, Blue + Yellow (Winsor&Newton).

-- In my tests I’m using acrylic paint.
+• In my tests, I’m using acrylic paint.

-- Palette paint knife to mix.
+• Palette paint knife to mix.

-- Paper swatches.
+• Paper swatches.

-- Large flat mixing palette.
+• Large flat mixing palette.

-Neutral tone will depend on how close the pink is to red and the green to “pure” green so they can neutralize each other at maximum.
+The neutral tone will depend on how close the pink is to red and the green to “pure” green so they can neutralize each other at maximum.

 If you work with acrylic paint, you can use GAC100 or acrylic medium for easier mixing and to use less paint, if you work with oil paint – use turpentine or mineral spirits to thin the paint.

-What Color Does Pink And Green Make?
+Pink And Green Make…?

 Here I used Cadmium Red and Titanium White for pink and Phthalo Blue (green shade) and Cadmium Yellow for green.